TokenBrice/l2s-handbook/content/docs/ps-edge.md

 {{< column >}}

 #### MultiPath (1/2): No Stones Left Unturned
-**ParaSwap routing algorithm explore every relevant route**, including the ones involving extra hops.
+**ParaSwap routing algorithm explore every relevant paths**, including the ones involving extra hops.

 For instance, to buy ETH from USDT, a direct USDT -> ETH swap might not be the way.
-Getting the best rate might involve going USDT -> USDC -> ETH for instance.
+Getting the best rate might involve going USDT -> USDC -> ETH in that case.

 No need to compute all this complexity (across all DEXes) by yourself - ParaSwap does it for you!